What are the specifics about commercial photography I need to know?

 There are many benefits of hiring professional commercial photographer, but the main point is that if you value your product or services, you want to promote and advertise, why taking the risk of diminishing their value because of weak visual representation.
 I have written a blog post explaining in depth the importance of commercial photography for business, on the link bellow:

 Who owns the copy/intellectual property rights for the commercial photography I paid for?

-As every industry the photography is also governed by rules and lows protecting the work of the photographers.
+As every industry the photography is also governed by rules and laws protecting the work of the photographers.
 You’ll appreciate the fact that, as professional commercial photographer, my reputation and body of work is based on the images I create.
 As professional photographers this is all we have – and that is why the copy/intellectual property rights always belong with the photographer.

 Whose responsibility is it for obtaining rights and releases?